 It has a kickstand that can rotate out to 165 degrees, support for the enhanced Surface Pen with a fast 21 milliseconds of latency, 4,096 levels of pressure, tilt sensors, and the ability to use the innovative Surface Dial.
 In short, the Surface Pro can also work as a highly mobile electronic drawing easel for artistic types.
 And like all Surface machines, Windows Hello support is provided via infrared camera and facial recognition.

-Our Microsoft Surface Pro full review
+Read our full Microsoft Surface Pro review

 The best budget 2-in-1

 Why should you buy this: It’s a solid performer that makes good use of Chrome OS, and it also incorporates all the technology needed to fully support Android apps.

 Who’s it for: Anyone wants the flexibility of the 2-in-1 form factor but doesn’t care for Windows 10 – or needs to save some cash